swyxio/brain/A - DX Circle/dx circle blog ideas.md

 - stability work is zero value by default, justification comes from hard-to-reverse damage whereas feature work is overstated
 - want to keep growing by adding features, but vast majority of users will just use three
 - users you want to reach dont appreciate the problem you solve
+	- supprot - pple blaming you for their problems
 - you want to commoditize complements/be switzerland but your users want a clear community
 - extensibility and plugins - first x then y
 - open source - users and operators